rahatchd/vim-relief/README.md

 2. Install a [nerd-font](http://nerdfonts.com/) and enable it in your terminal (installation to be automated)
 3. Run `. install.sh` from the repo root dir
 4. Install a [terminal](https://mayccoll.github.io/Gogh/)/[vim](https://github.com/rafi/awesome-vim-colorschemes)/[vim-airline](https://github.com/vim-airline/vim-airline-themes/tree/master/autoload/airline/themes) theme
-  1. edit `.vimrc` to apply your theme
+  1. During the installation, edit `.vimrc` to apply your theme
+  2. After the isntallation source `.promptline.sh` to apply the theme to your prompt Using the alias `vimrc` will automatically reload `.promptline.sh` for you Manually, you can delete `.promptline.sh`, and then in vim run `:PromptlineSnapshot ~/.promptline.sh airline`

 Upcoming Features
 -----------------